petrstepanov/kaonlt-fit/README.md

 <img src="https://raw.githubusercontent.com/petrstepanov/kaonlt-fit/master/resources/pmtsCanvas.png" style="width: 100%">

 Next the PMT spectra are fit in order to determine the number of the photoelectrons.

+## Fit implementation

+Fitting is implemented in three different ways: ROOT fit with analytical convolution, ROOT fit with FFT convolution and RooFit.
+General C++ classes with member functions with parameters are used to create the `TF1` objects used in the fit.
+[More information here](https://root.cern.ch/doc/master/classTF1.html#F6).

 ## Installation on Windows 10